CS126SP20/final-project-tessarm2/DEVELOPMENT.md

 for how items could work with enums and stat changes for if I decide to use them.
 Made it so talking to a hostile NPC triggers a fight, but I am still working on the UI and turn sequences.
 Also changed some long if statements to switch cases.
+- Need to write fight UI and turns

+5/4/20
+---
+Decided to delete item use in favor of a simple healing mechanic during battle.
+Working on setting up battle UI and getting a three option menu to open and close depending on if it is the player's turn.
+Made it so background shifts between red, black, and purple during the battle.
+- Need to make it so player can deal damage/take damage and set up turn based combat.

+5/5/20
+---
+Finished fight system (took a while, oof).
+Had an issue that the player and enemy health would reset after the battle and the enemy would still be drawn on the map.
+Changed fight engine to take pointers, because it was copying the given Objects, so the health was ultimately not changed.
+Decided to add an element of randomness to damage and healing to spice things up a bit.
+Fixed bug where player could access fight menu after being killed.
+- Need to finish drawing assets
+- Clean up code and add comments

+5/6/20
+---